-Lying at the foot of the castle, the city of Heidelberg has an enormous outdoor ice rink with one of the best views in the country.
+Sitting at the foot of the castle, the city of Heidelberg's enormous outdoor ice rink has one of the best views in the country.
 Surrounded by the charming Heidelberg Christmas Market, there are food stands and cozy dining rooms just an ice-skate shuffle away.

-Located in the center of Munich, this is the city's largest open air ice rink.
-Münchner Eiszauber (Munich Ice Magic) offers the perfect ambiance for getting into the Christmas spirit.
-Music blasts overhead as families cheerily skate the ice.
+Located in the center of Munich in the famous shopping district at Karlspatz Square, Münchner Eiszauber (Munich Ice Magic) is city's largest open-air ice rink.
+It offers the perfect ambiance for getting into the Christmas spirit with music blasting and families cheerily skating.
 When night falls, the party gets started with a light show.

 The ice rink stays open as long as the air temperature remains below 10 degrees Celsius.
 If you need a moment to warm up and give your feet a break, the Bavarian chalet style stands serve steaming mugs of glühwein and wurst fresh off the grill.

 - Admission: 5 - 8.50 euro for adults depending on entry time (discounted prices for children until 12, plus season, family, and senior discounts)